Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components for secondary literacy in Grades 6-8 (e.g., fluency, language comprehension, text comprehension, and writing).
+• Evidence in the professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components for secondary literacy in Grades 6-8 in alignment with the framework(s) used in the professional learning (e.g., morphology, fluency, language comprehension, text comprehension, and writing).

-• Evidence in professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8).
+• Evidence in the professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8) and cited research on considerations specific to Grades 6-8.

-• Evidence in professional learning of a focus on a specific research-based area to accelerate learning at the secondary level (e.g., fluency) and practice opportunities both within and beyond the HQIM.
+• Evidence in the professional learning of a focus on a specific research-based area to accelerate learning at the secondary level (e.g., background knowledge, writing, syntax, vocabulary, fluency, discipline-specific literacy approaches) and practice opportunities both within and beyond the HQIM.

 Scroll to Top